ongov/ckanext-ontario_theme/scripts/README.md

 ```

-## CKAN Local installation in Developer Mode
+## CKAN+Ontario Theme Local installation in Developer Mode

 Bash script: `ckan_local_install.sh`

 This bash script installs CKAN in developer mode locally.
 It needs Solr, postgreSQL and relevant databases to be setup before being executed.
-This can be done by installing SOLR and Postgres running the accompanying scirpts in shell.
+This can be done by installing SOLR and Postgres by running the accompanying scirpts in shell.
 The script also needs a base config `ckan.ini` file.
 This is copied from `config/ckan` to `/etc/ckan/default/ckan.ini`, and modified during the course of execution of the script

 ### Running the script